openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 **Response Type**: 🕳️ Empty

 Deletes all of Broker Microservice's cached data about harvested [Opportunities](https://openactive.io/open-booking-api/EditorsDraft/#dfn-opportunity).
-This is used by the [Integration Tests](../openactive-integration-tests/) to reset Broker Microservice's data in between runs of Test Suite.
+This is used by [Integration Tests](../openactive-integration-tests/) to reset Broker Microservice's data in between runs of Test Suite.
 (TODO I'm confused by this)

 #### `POST /opportunity-listeners/:id`